ZhengYeah/AudAgent/README.md

 Make sure to add the `.env` file to your `.gitignore` to avoid exposing your API keys publicly.
 The `.env` info will be automatically loaded by the `dotenv` package when you run the example script.

-Then, navigate to the root directory and run the following command:
+Then, navigate to the root directory and run the following command: (This is also the Figure 5 in our paper.)

 ```bash
 uv run ./examples/personal_email_disclosure.py